ariannamorettj/morph-kgc-changes-metadata-conversions/README.md

 - consider uniforming name-surname order.
 - Keep for now a unique file for all the triples, consider separating for each entity.
 - make the code command-line-executable
+- implementing the possibility of splitting the files production (one for each aton object, for example)
+- flask webserver for easily exploitable UI